adobeio/adobeio-documentation/sign/samples/send_using_transient_doc.md

-# Send an agreement using a transient document
+# Send an Agreement Using a Transient Document

 This sample client demonstrates how to send an agreement using a transient document ID.
 See the postTransientDocument method in the file /util/RestApiAgreements.java for a definition of transient documents.